sakthispgs/VSDsquadronmini_intern/README.md

   Program terminates.
 ---

+#### __Code Behavior:__

++ The elevator starts at floor 0.
++ The elevator handles requests sequentially, moving to the next requested floor in the direction it is currently moving.
++ When no further requests are in the current direction, it changes direction and checks for requests in the opposite direction.
++ The process continues until the user decides to exit by entering -1.

+---

 + Display the content of a file by using  `cat smart_elevator.c` , where The cat command is a versatile companion for various file-related operations.

 ![Screenshot 2024-06-25 110751](https://github.com/sakthispgs/VSDsquadronmini_intern/assets/157115078/457333e2-4346-4401-ac45-dcf55a0352bc)